chen42/presentations/antiviral.md

 	* Injection site reaction
 	* Should not be administered during pregnancy
 * Drug interactions
-	* Increases in the level of many drugs:
+	* Increases the level of many drugs:
 		* <span id="drug"> theophylline </span> (for asthema) by 100%
 		* <span id="drug"> zidovudine </span> by 93%.
 	* Co-administration with <span id="drug"> didanosine </span> increases risk of hepatic failure